kiegroup/droolsjbpm-integration/kie-server-parent/kie-server-wars/kie-server/src/main/webc-resources/README.md

  8. Configure XA Recovery

-    Create xa recovery file next to the context.xml with data base configuration with following content:
+    Create an xa recovery file next to the context.xml called for example xa-recovery-properties.xml with data base configuration with following content:

 ```
     <?xml version="1.0" encoding="UTF-8"?>